Shop My Original Art Merch

 Of course each case is different, each person’s writing style as well the job profile of the person being recommended are all varied – the above is only meant to create some semblance.

-When I ask my clients from endorsements/testimonials – and those clients are not on LinkedIn, I send them a PDF file, which has all LinkedIn recommendations and ask them to formulate something similar.
+When you ask your clients from endorsements/testimonials – and those clients are not on LinkedIn, you can send them a PDF file, which has all LinkedIn recommendations and ask them to formulate something similar.